 5 things that symbolize a counter attack

-The old and the 2016-2017 Laws of the Game mention the counter attack: “In counter-attack situations, the AR should be able to give information such as whether or not a foul has been committed and whether a foul was committed inside or outside the penalty area, and what disciplinary action should be taken.
+The Laws of the Game mention the counter attack: “In counter-attack situations, the AR should be able to give information such as whether or not a foul has been committed and whether a foul was committed inside or outside the penalty area, and what disciplinary action should be taken.
 The AR should make a clear movement along the touchline towards the halfway line to indicate when the offence took place outside the penalty area.”

 Yes, I believe it is very important that your assistant referee can help you.
 But as referee you want to be able to follow play as well.
 You want to be in the right position.
 A Concacaf presentation I’ve seen describes it very accurate.
 “Mobility = being able to get ‘somewhere’ (fitness).
 Positioning = knowing where that ‘somewhere’ is.”
 Football teams have to anticipate to only one other team, as referee you need to anticipate on both.